fablab-bergamo/Fab-O-matic/hardware/README.md

 * D4 replaced with a wire (reverse polarity protection) because voltage drop was too high (need 0.3V)

 ## Revision 0.3

+⚠ Errata in this revision ⚠

+* Q1 base shall be pulled up by a 5-10kohm resistor to 3V3 to avoid relay flickering at boot (while ESP32 has not pulled up the pin yet).

 Changes: